MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   - On Windows and macOS since 81 or later

   #### Description
-  This enterprise policy is for short-term adaptation and will be removed in M83.
+  This policy is deprecated because it's only intended to be a short-term mechanism to give enterprises more time to update their web content if and when it's found to be incompatible with the current default referrer policy.
+It won't work in Microsoft Edge as soon as version 86.

-Microsoft Edge’s default referrer policy is being strengthened from its current value of no-referrer-when-downgrade to the more secure strict-origin-when-cross-origin through a gradual rollout targeting M80 stable.
+Microsoft Edge's default referrer policy is being strengthened from its current value of no-referrer-when-downgrade to the more secure strict-origin-when-cross-origin through a gradual rollout.

 Before the rollout, this enterprise policy will have no effect.
-After the rollout, when this enterprise policy is enabled, Microsoft Edge’s default referrer policy will be set to its pre-M80 value of no-referrer-when-downgrade.
+After the rollout, when this enterprise policy is enabled, Microsoft Edge's default referrer policy will be set to its old value of no-referrer-when-downgrade.

-This enterprise policy is disabled by default
+This enterprise policy is disabled by default.

   #### Supported features:
   - Can be mandatory: Yes